Table of Contents

 Shaping and Second Rise

-Once proofed, gently punch down the dough to release excess air (donât worry, this wonât ruin it).
-Shape it into a loaf or your desired form and place it in your pan.
+Once proofed, gently punch down the dough to release excess air.
+Don’t worry; you won’t ruin it.
+Shape the dough into a loaf or desired form and place it in your pan.
 Cover and let it rise again for 30-60 minutes.

 Baking Your Bread to Perfection